Application Module¶

 |

-List of secrets to update.
+Optional list of secrets to update.
 Each secret should be an instance of the Secret class containing a key and value.

 TYPE: